vinhig/Roupio/README.md

 # Roupio

-Roupio is a open source ASBL oriented ERP.
+Roupio is a open source nonprofit organization oriented ERP.
 It aims to be easily modifiable by adding multiple modules.
 It ships his own HTML/CSS framework.

 ## Installation